- General Best Practices

 We all know people like to be part of something bigger than themselves and on a winning team.
 If giving is about people, why are so many Giving pages 100% text and %0 people?
 Consider linking from your giving form to a Meet Our Donors feature, like this example from Winchester Thurston in Pittsburgh, PA.
 This page features perfectly less-than-perfect images and quotes from real donors, and lets the prospective donor see themselves as part of a real community.
 That the images are of older alumni, younger alumni, single people, families, parents, people of color, and even a whole class year giving together conveys something important about this school's community and appeal.

-This example from the capital campaign pages at St. Anne's-Belfield School in VA prompts engagement with simple, smart calls-to-action such as "Submit Your Story".
+This example from the capital campaign pages at St. Anne's-Belfield School in Virginia prompts engagement with simple, smart calls-to-action such as "Submit Your Story".

 Sometimes, focused on one more event to plan or one more email campaign to execute, we Advancement folks lose sight of how special the transformative educational experiences are that are happening right down the hallway, right outside our doors, right across campus.